 - red zones – free parking for up to 15 hours if you have a red parking disk, available from police stations, tourist offices and banks;

-- yellow zones – parking forbidden.
+- yellow zones – parking is illegal.

-You’ll also find parking meters (sometimes parking is free at night and at lunchtimes), car parks and parking garages – pay at the booth before going back to your car.
+You’ll also find parking meters (sometimes parking is free at night and at lunchtimes), car parks, and parking garages – pay at the booth before going back to your car.

 Car rental and car sharing in Switzerland

 A range of car rental companies is available, with major chains located in all main towns and cities.
-In order to rent a car, the driver must be more than 20 years old and must have already had a driving licence for at least one year.
+In order to rent a car, the driver must be more than 20 years old and must have already had a driving license for at least one year.
 However, policies differ and it is best to check individual regulations.

 An alternative to car rental is car sharing.
 Through the Mobility scheme, whenever you need a car, you can book one of almost 3,000 vehicles online (via computer or app) and pick up/drop off at some 1,500 locations throughout Switzerland.
-Hourly rates start at CHF 2.80; kilometre rates start at CHF 0.50.
+Hourly rates start at CHF 2.80; kilometer rates start at CHF 0.50.
 Cars even come with an onboard computer to allow you to extend or end your reservation.

 Buying a car in Switzerland